yorkeyao/VehicleX/README.md

 3) Train a re-ID model for style transfered images.

 The code for the three steps is available on [./VehicleX Interface](https://github.com/yorkeyao/VehicleX/tree/master/VehicleX%20Interface), [./StyleDA](https://github.com/yorkeyao/VehicleX/tree/master/StyleDA) and [./Re-ID](https://github.com/yorkeyao/VehicleX/tree/master/Re-ID) respectively.
 You are welcomed to use every single part of the code for your research purpose.
-Source code for unity project is also available on [./Unity_Source](https://github.com/yorkeyao/VehicleX/tree/master/Unity_source).
+Unity source code for VehicleX is also available on [./Unity_Source](https://github.com/yorkeyao/VehicleX/tree/master/Unity_source).

 ## VehicleX Adapted Images